One of Us Is Lying (TV series): Writing and adaptation

-McManus was heavily involved in the process of adapting the novel throughout; she provided input to all the scripts and episodes, but still allowed the writers free rein.
-McManus stated that her main objective was to keep her characters' emotional cores intact.
+While McManus was not involved in outlining the season, she was given the opportunity to review scripts.
+McManus stated that her main objective was to keep her characters' "emotional cores" intact.
 In an interview, Madrona was asked if the series would stay faithful to its source material; he responded by saying, "We've been faithful to the spirit of the story and the themes and the characters, but also trying to add some little twists and turns here and there so we can surprise readers of the book."
 Madrona found the idea of a single season that tells a complete story while solving the show's biggest mystery very satisfying.
 He also claimed that after a season, viewers often lost interest in a show and stopped watching.
 Because of this, the series reveals who killed Simon, but many other questions are left unanswered at the end of the first season.

 The second season deviated from its source material.
 According to Saleh, the crew were eager to write about the show's characters again and continue the first season's narrative.
 She did not want to adapt the second book because it stars a different cast of characters, and the team wanted to carry on exploring the original characters.
 Saleh found it both "exciting and freeing" and "a little nerve-wracking" to write the second season without the novels as a blueprint for the plot.
 Since the writers knew their audience enjoyed the books and their characters, they wanted to make sure they were "really continuing to deliver on the heart of the characters that [McManus] created".
 While the first season focuses on themes of living honestly and breaking away from stereotypes, the second emphasises the consequences of doing so.

 Casting

 In October 2019, Marianly Tejada, Cooper van Grootel, Annalisa Cochrane, Chibuikem Uche, Jessica McLeod, Barrett Carnahan, and Melissa Collazo were announced as part of the cast.
-In joining the series, van Grootel, Cochrane, and Uche all said they had not heard about the novel before they auditioned.
 In 2021, Mark McKenna was confirmed as a series regular in July; Martin Bobb-Semple, Karim Diane, George Ferrier, Miles J. Harvey, Zenia Marshall, and Sara Thompson were announced as part of the recurring cast in August; and Alimi Ballard was confirmed in October.
 In May 2022, Joe Witkowski and Doralynn Mui joined the cast in recurring roles for the second season.